-Here’s a little recipe that’s perfect as an appetizer!
+Here’s a little recipe that’s perfect as an aperitif!

 First, cut the halloumi into cubes and roast until slightly crispy.
 Remove from the oven and drizzle with honey, then sprinkle with sesame seeds.
 Serve, it’s ready!

-Did you enjoy our article on the famous halloumi cheese from Cyprus?
-Then, let’s find out all you need to know about mozzarella or provolone!
+Did you like our article on the famous halloumi cheese from Cyprus?
+Don’t hesitate to discover all you need to know about mozzarella or provolone!

 Want to find out how to make your own cheese?
-Discover our cheese-making workshops and courses in Paris with real and human professionals!
+Discover our cheese-making workshops and courses in Paris with real professionals!